keane-fernandes/java-stag/README.md

 1. An entities file (DOT / XML) which defines in game objects and locations.
 2. An actions file (JSON) which defines the actions a player can perform such as looking around or interacting with an object.

+Once the game objects, actions and locations are setup via the JSON and DOT files, the class instance is passed on to to the StagModel class.

+## StagModel
+The StagModel class stores the current state of the game and includes the list of players currently in game, player inventories, players health and their current locations.

+The StagModel class is mutated by the StagController class.

+## StagController
+The StagController class contains the list of valid actions parsed by the StagParser class.
+To perform an action, a player types a string of text on the command line.
+This text is interpreted by the StagNLP class to check if it is a valid command in the game list of valid actions.

+# Usage
 The game engine server listens for incoming connections from clients on port `8888`.
 When a connection has been made, the server will receive the incoming command from the connected client

-# Usage
 # License

 ```